stephanvd/typed_methods/README.md

 Typed Methods
 =============

 Add some type safety to your Ruby methods.
+Methods defined with `tdef` will check types of arguments and return values.

 Usage
 ----